nuxt/image/docs/content/en/options.md

 category: Guide
 ---

-To configure the image module and cutomize its behavior, you can use `image` property in the `nuxt.config.js`:
+To configure the image module and customize its behavior, you can use the `image` property in your `nuxt.config.js`:

 ```js{}[nuxt.config.js]
 export default {